alwaleedibrahim/alwaleedibrahim/README.md

 [![linkedin](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/al-waleed-ibrahim/)

-Here is a possible readme.md file for your GitHub profile:

 I'm Alwaleed Ibrahim Mohammed, a self-taught full stack web developer from Cairo, Egypt.
 I'm passionate about learning new technologies and building web applications that comply with coding best-practices and focus on maintainability.
 I'm looking for an opportunity to apply my abilities in the real world.

 ## Skills 💻